apache/infrastructure-actions/stash/README.md

 ## Features

-- Each stash is uploaded as a workflow artifact, in contrasts to `actions/cache` there is no repository wide size limit for artifacts.
+- Each stash is uploaded as a workflow artifact.
+In contrasts to `actions/cache` there is no repository wide size limit for artifacts.
     - There is no cache eviction, stashes will expire after 5 days by default.
 - Artifact storage is free for public repositories and much cheaper than CI minutes (~ 1 Cent/1GB/day) for private repositories.
 - No secrets required, stash can be used in fork PRs.